 The 90° angle offers less stereo width with a more cohesive centre capture.
 As we increase the angle between the two microphone axes, we develop a wider stereo image at the expense of a weaker centre and, generally, weaker mono compatibility (though phasing shouldn’t pose too dire an issue with this coincident pair).

 Note that coincident pairs can be positioned narrower or wider than 90° and 135°, respectively.
-However, an angle less than 90° leads to a narrower stereo image while an angle greater than 135° leads to strange imaging and interference (maximizing at 180° where the mics simply point at each other).
+However, an angle less than 90° leads to a narrower stereo image.
+In comparison, an angle greater than 135° leads to strange imaging and interference (maximizing at 180° where the mics point at each other).

 XY stereo pair placement benefits greatly from stereo bar mic stands.
 I personally recommend the K & M Stereo Microphone Bar (link to check the price on Amazon).